top of page

 A desert city's unhelpful university.

-University of Geo-Engineering, Timbuktu
+University of Geo-Engineering, Timbuktu, circa 2121

 Comments